© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Ffridd Faldwyn Camp is a scheduled monument protected by Cadw under reference MG015.
 View the official record →

-Ffridd Faldwyn Camp is a hillfort located in Montgomeryshire, Wales, dating to the Iron Age.
+Ffridd Faldwyn Camp is a prehistoric hillfort situated in Montgomeryshire, Wales, commanding elevated terrain in the local landscape.
 It is designated a Scheduled Ancient Monument by Cadw under reference MG015.

 Ffridd Faldwyn Camp dates from the prehistoric period, and is classified as a hillfort.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Ffridd Faldwyn Camp is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is MG015.